Extending the scope of the small-ball method: Proof of Theorem

 \endproof

 0.3cm Let us turn to the proof of the second part of Theorem \ref{thm:main-lower}, showing that Conditions $(2)$ and $(3)$ can be replaced by Conditions $(4)$ and $(5)$.

 Clearly, if $r$ satisfies Condition $(4)$ for the right choice of constant then it satisfies Condition $(3)$ as well.
-This is evident because $0 \in H$ and therefore the indexing set in Condition $(4)$ is larger than in Condition $(3)$; moreover, the RHS of Condition $(4)$ is smaller than the RHS of Condition $(3)$.
 Therefore, all that is left is to show that Conditions $(4)$ and $(5)$ also imply Condition $(2)$; in particular, that if